Islamic rebellion in Xinjiang (1937): New 36th Division invasion of Kashgar

 Ma Hushan was paranoid about a Soviet attack and controlled the Kashgar-Khotan area because it offered him a safe escape to British India, where he could take a steamer from Calcutta safely back to Chinese seaports and then to Gansu and Qinghai.
 He and his officers repeatedly had vowed to attack the Soviets in conversations with Peter Fleming and sought to procure gas masks and airplanes to help them fight.
+Some sources claimed that Hushan's operation was supported by Britain.

 In August 1937, 5,000 Soviet Red Army troops, backed by an air unit and an armored regiment, moved into Xinjiang at the request of Sheng Shicai, whose provincial troops were defeated by Muslim rebels in July 1937 at a battle near Karashar and could not continue their advance on the south.
 In late August, provincial forces, including White Russians, Red Army, and NKVD units, decisively defeated Kichik Akhund's troops at Aksu, with most of his troops being annihilated after they were machine-gunned and bombed in air attacks by a squadron of 24 Soviet airplanes in an open field near Aksu.
 As a result, Kichik Akhund and Abdul Niyaz escaped to Kashgar with only 200 men.
 After that battle, Ma Sheng-kuei was bribed by Sheng Shicai to defect and to turn against Ma Hushan.
 Ma Sheng-kuei marched on Kashgar on September 1, 1937, only to find that Ma Hushan, Ma Ju-lung, and Pai Tzu-li had withdrawn toward Karghalik with the 1st Brigade.
 On 7 September, Ma Hushan and his officers deserted their troops and fled to India with gold.
 Ma brought along with him 1000 ounces in gold, which was confiscated by the British.

 Chinese General Ma Zhanshan, a Muslim, was allegedly one of the Soviet Army commanders during the invasion.
 It was reported that he had led Soviet troops disguised in Chinese uniforms along with bombers during the attack, which had been requested by Sheng Shicai.

 General Chiang Yu-fen, a provincial commander, dispatched his men after Ma Hushan's 1st Brigade, and other provincial forces drove Abdu Niyaz and Kichik Akhund towards Yarkand.
 Red Army aircraft assisted the provincial forces by dropping bombs, including some containing mustard gas.
 These airplanes first flew from an airbase in Karakol, Soviet Union, and then from captured airfields in Uchturpan and Kucha.
 On 9 September, Yarkand fell to Sheng, and on 15 September, Abdul Niyaz was executed.
 On October 15 the Soviets bombed the city of Khotan, which resulted in 2,000 casualties.
 The remnants of the 36th division melted away through Kunlun Mountains in Qinghai and northern Tibet.